After School Art Classes

 Affordable, Fresh, and Convenient

-Lunch price includes one milk.
-Cost for single milk: .50.
+Lunch price includes one milk or water.
+Cost for single milk or water: $1.00.

 Lunch for full-time Learning Center students is included in tuition.